 Site Accessibility

 Boat launch and parking area are accessible as they are partially paved.
+You can also scan the water for ducks and geese from your car.

 From I-565 west of Huntsville take exit 2 and travel south .1 mile to the Old AL Highway 20.
 Turn right and go 0.7 mile.
 Turn left (south) on a gravel road and follow this road for 1.6 miles.
 Take the left fork at the Wheeler National Wildlife Refuge entrance sign and travel another 0.4 mile to the landing.